astenmies/cool-docs/go-cheatsheet.md

 <div align="right">▲<a href="#top">Back to Top</a></div>

 ## <a name="byte-slices-write-file"/>Byte Slices / Write File
-See http://asciitable.com to find out decimal values for each letter of a string.
-This is required because go package ioutil requires a byte slice to **write a file**.
-The main challenge here is to convert our ***ftFlights*** type (which is the extension of a string slice), to a byte slice.
+- We will convert all flights combinations to a string, in which each value is separated by a comma.
+- Then we'll convert this string to a slice of bytes in order to inject it in ***ioutil.WriteFile()***.

-For doing this we will use what we call a **type conversion**. `[]byte("Hello")` converts hello to a byte slice.
+- For doing this we will use what we call a **type conversion**. `[]byte("Hello")` converts hello to a byte slice.
+- See http://asciitable.com to find out decimal values for each letter of a string.
 ```go
 type ftFlights []string